storj/docs/app/(docs)/dcs/pricing/page.md

 ### What does this mean for you?

 If your usage exceeds $5 per month, you will not be charged a minimum usage fee.
-If you prepay or pay with STORJ token, you will not be charged a minimum usage fee.
+If you prepay via a partner or pay with STORJ token, you will not be charged a minimum usage fee.
 Any monthly usage that results in an invoice less than $5 will result in the minimum usage fee.

 ## Project limits